-Events Occurring After The Reporting Period
+Events Occurring After the Reporting Period

-As noted above under note Equity Issues and Share Options, on 16th January 2024 the Company raised \$1.152 million before issue expenses via a Share Placement.
+As noted above under note Equity Issues and Share Options, on 6th February 2025 the Company raised \$0.252 million before issue expenses via a pro-rata Rights Offer.

-No other matters or circumstances have arisen since the end of the half year ended 31 December 2023 that in the opinion of the directors has significantly affected or may significantly affect the operations of the Group, the results of those operations, or the Group's state of affairs in future financial years.
+Other than the material uncertainty with respect to Bounty's 15% interest in PEP 11 referred to above in this Directors report no other matters or circumstances have arisen since the end of the half year ended 31 December 2024 that in the opinion of the directors has significantly affected or may significantly affect the operations of the Group, the results of those operations, or the Group's state of affairs in future financial years.